grange85/ahfow-www/collections/_posts/2021/2021-02-24-dean-and-britta-play-ceremony-in their-living-room.md

 They played for about and hour and wrapped the show up with this lovely version of Joy Division's Ceremony.

-{% ahfowvideo "TP0llpbmKEM" "Dean & Britta - Ceremony, May 2020" %}
+{% ahfowvideo "cczEdFUIWSo" "Dean & Britta - Ceremony, May 2020" %}

 ... and here's me in the middle of the UK night watching it...